 SIEM solutions enable centralized compliance auditing and reporting across an entire business infrastructure.
 Advanced automation streamlines the collection and analysis of system logs and security events to reduce internal resource utilization while meeting strict compliance reporting standards.

-SIEM solutions are ideal for conducting digital forensic investigations once a security incident occurs.
+SIEM solutions are ideal for conducting computer forensic investigations once a security incident occurs.
 SIEM solutions allow organizations to efficiently collect and analyze log data from all of their digital assets in one place.
 This gives them the ability to recreate past incidents or analyze new ones to investigate suspicious activity and implement more effective security processes.

 Compliance auditing and reporting is both a necessary and challenging task for many organizations.
 SIEM solutions dramatically reduce the resource expenditures required to manage this process by providing real-time audits and on-demand reporting of regulatory compliance whenever needed.

-With the rise in popularity of remote workforces, SaaS applications and BYOD (Bring Your Own Device) policies, organizations need the level of visibility necessary to mitigate network risks from outside the traditional network perimeter.
+With the rise in popularity of remote workforces, SaaS applications and BYOD (bring your own device) policies, organizations need the level of visibility necessary to mitigate network risks from outside the traditional network perimeter.
 SIEM solutions track all network activity across all users, devices, and applications, significantly improving transparency across the entire infrastructure and detecting threats regardless of where digital assets and services are being accessed.

 Before or after you've invested in your new solution, here are some SIEM implementation best practices you should follow:

 AI will become increasingly important in the future of SIEM, as cognitive capabilities improve the system’s decision-making abilities.
 It will also allow systems to adapt and grow as the number of endpoints increases.
-As IoT, cloud, mobile and other technologies increase the amount of data that a SIEM tool must consume, AI offers the potential for a solution that supports more data types and a complex understanding of the threat landscape as it evolves.
+As IoT, cloud computing, mobile and other technologies increase the amount of data that a SIEM tool must consume, AI offers the potential for a solution that supports more data types and a complex understanding of the threat landscape as it evolves.